 - Equipment and accessories

-Nike Inc.’s marketing strategy involves growing the business through market-based changes in its product mix.
-For example, R&D investments in the sports and leisure footwear business produce new products and enhanced versions of current products, resulting in corresponding improvements in the 4Ps.
-As Nike’s marketing mix evolves, the business adds or changes its operational processes, such as the manufacturing of shoes, apparel, and equipment for various sports.
-This evolution also comes with new technologies to improve the product mix and other 4P variables, as indicated in Nike’s generic competitive strategy and intensive growth strategies.
+Nike Inc.’s marketing strategy involves growing the business and its product mix.
+For example, R&D investments in the sports and leisure footwear business produce new designs for athletic shoes and enhanced versions of current products, resulting in improvements in the 4Ps.

-Place/Distribution in Nike’s Marketing Mix
+Place in Nike’s Marketing Mix

-This element of the marketing mix outlines the venues where Nike’s products are sold, accessed, or distributed.
+This marketing mix outlines the venues or locations where Nike’s products are sold, accessed, or distributed.
 This 4P variable optimizes the company’s market reach through a multi-pronged distribution strategy relevant to the sporting goods market.
-Based on significance in marketing strategy, the following places or locations are used in Nike’s marketing mix:

-- Nike Online Store
+- Nike Online Store and apps

-Based on this element of the marketing mix, the company has considerable control on the distribution of its products, especially through its online store and Niketown retail outlets, making this 4P variable an option for gathering market information.
-However, this element of the marketing mix also shows that Nike has limited control on the distribution and sale of its products at other retail outlets.
+Based on this element of the marketing mix, the company has considerable control on the distribution of its products, especially through its online store and company-owned retail outlets, making this 4P variable an option for gathering market information.

 Nike’s Promotion